Holy Saturday: After the Crash

 We get a taste of what the experience of Holy Saturday was like for the disciples if we have experienced the death of someone close to us.
 The day after they have died, we wake up and there is an ache inside of us.
 How do we do this now?
 I have never lived without a dad; it is so strange.
 I can’t remember a time in my life when my wife wasn’t with me—and now she’s gone.
 On Holy Saturday we remember that Jesus is buried in a tomb; he is dead; and the discipleship journey is over.

 Holy Saturday is not just about the death of a person, but about the death of anything that we held dear.
 It is about the death of dreams.
 It is about the death of marriages, friendships, careers.
-It is about the death of all our best efforts to make a difference in our world.
+It is about the death of the way the church used to be.
+It is about the death of ministries and programs that once bore much fruit, but now are gone.
+It is about the loss of companions in ministry who have moved away or become disaffected.
+It is about the death of all our best efforts to make a difference in our world, and the realization that the kingdom doesn’t come on demand.
 It is about the realization that sooner or later those of us who follow Jesus will be on our way to bury him without a clue as to what will happen next.
 It is about completely letting go of what we have known without any expectation of what is to come.

 How long do we wait?
 Our Holy Saturday may be a few days or a few years.
 There is nothing we can do to open up a new chapter.
 There is no magic button to press.
 All we can do is wait and hope that the God whose love is steadfast, and whose mercy endures forever, will act.
 That as the psalmist says, “Weeping may spend the night/But joy comes in the morning (30.5).